 Lon Eifion Cycleway

-Lon Eifion Cycleway is a 12.5 mile traffic-free route, running from Caernarfon to Bryncir.
+Lon Eifion Cycleway Overall Rating: ⭐⭐⭐⭐ Lon Eifion Cycleway is a 12.5 mile traffic-free route, running from Caernarfon to Bryncir.
 Offering a range of views, from rich woodland to spectacular mountains (at one point you can see Snowdon) it is cycling heaven.
-Disappointingly, there is no café of pub at the end, in Bryncir.
 The name simply means Eifion’s Lane.
-The […]
+The name is from the district in … Read more

 Grand Union Canal – Paddington Branch

-Originally built to link Paddington with the Grans Union Canal, the Paddington Branch is 13.5 miles long, and offers surprisingly serene cycling in the heart of London.
+GUC Paddington Branch Overall Rating: ⭐⭐⭐ Originally built to link Paddington with the Grand Union Canal, the Paddington Branch is 13.5 miles long, and offers surprisingly serene cycling in the heart of London.
 It can get very busy at times, and further along can get rather narrow.
-Of course, when the Paddington Branch meets the main Grand Union Canal, you can […]
+Of course, when the Paddington Branch meets the … Read more

 Tissington Trail Traffic-free Cycle Route